 Or, paste the URL in the box below into your preferred RSS reader.

-The Porter Physiology Development Program provides 1-2 year full-time graduate fellowships in programs leading to the Ph.D. (or D.Sc.) in the physiological sciences at U.S. institutions.
+The Porter Physiology Development Program provides 1-2 year full-time graduate fellowships in programs leading to the Ph.D. in the physiological sciences at U.S. institutions.
 The program is open to underrepresented ethnic minority applicants who are citizens or permanent residents of the United States or its territories and student members of the Society.
 The applicant’s advisor/PI must also be a member of APS.

 Make a donation to support underrepresented graduate students via the Porter Minority Development Fund.